CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/actuator-limits.rst

 CTR Electronics actuators, such as the TalonFX, support various kinds of hardware and software limits.

 .. note:: The TalonFX + Kraken x60 does not support hardware limit switches.
-Instead, a CANcoder can be used a remote limit switch.
+Instead, `control request limit <docs/api-reference/api-usage/actuator-limits:control request limits>` overrides can be used, or a CANcoder can be used a `remote limit switch <docs/api-reference/api-usage/actuator-limits:remote limit switches>`.

 Documentation on wiring limit switches can be found :ref:`here <docs/hardware-reference/talonfx/index:actuator limits>`.